-4 courses in Biblical Studies (3000-Q, 3200-Q, plus two others) 1 course in Church History 3 courses in Theological Studies (3510-Q or 3512-Q, plus two others) 1 course in Liturgical Studies (3808-Q) 1 Pastoral and Theological Integration Seminar (3900-Q) 1 course in Moral Theology 4 elective courses 5 courses are credited toward the successful completion of a thesis
+4 courses in Biblical Studies (3000-Q, 3200-Q, plus two others)

+1 course in Church History (which must 3155-Q unless taken as 3655-Q)

+3 courses in Theological Studies (3510-Q or 3512-Q, plus two others)

+1 course in Liturgical Studies (3808-Q)

+1 course in Research Seminar/Thesis writing 3950-Q

+1 course in Moral Theology (which must 3655-Q unless taken as 3155-Q)

+4 elective courses

+5 courses are credited toward the successful completion of a thesis

-Application for admission to the program can only be made upon completion of at least five three-credithour courses (usually at the end of the first semester).
+Application for admission to the program can only be made upon completion of at least five three-credit-hour courses (usually at the end of the first semester).
 To be considered for admission a student must (a) have an 80% average in all courses and (b) demonstrate an ability to undertake independent research.
 Once these conditions are met and provisional admission granted to the program, a thesis supervisor will be appointed by the Faculty in consultation with the student.
 At this point the student will begin working on a thesis proposal.
 Admission to the M.T.S. - Thesis Option is dependent on sufficient Faculty resources in a given area of research.